 The 2i’s Coffee Bar was an integral part of British pop music history.
 Although London’s first skiffle bar was the Gyre & Gimble in Charing Cross, the 2i’s was where British rock ‘n’ roll began.

-Situated at 59 Old Compton Street, Soho (London) it was originally owned by two brothers called Irani (hence the name “two I's”) but on 22 April 1956 it was re-opened by two ex-wrestlers, Ray Hunter and Paul Lincoln, who had wrestled under the name Dr.Death.
+Situated at 59 Old Compton Street, Soho (London) it was originally owned by two brothers called Freddie and Sammy Irani (hence the name “two i’s”) but on 22 April 1956, it was re-opened by two ex-wrestlers, “Rebel” Ray Hunter and Australian Paul Lincoln (pictured below left, with Wee Willie Harris), who had wrestled under the name Dr Death.

-Agent John Kennedy had been invited to the venue by one of the coffee bar’s co-owners in order to check out the main attraction but after witnessing Hicks’ impromptu performance, Kennedy signed him up.
+Agent John Kennedy had been invited to the venue by one of the coffee bar’s co-owners in order to check out the main attraction, but after witnessing Hicks’ impromptu performance, Kennedy signed him up.